Starwood Preferred Guest® Credit Card from American Express

 The top reasons to get a hotel-branded credit card are because you:

 - Are a frequent guest at properties within that hotel’s portfolio.

 - Want to earn free stays.

 The Starwood Preferred Guest Credit Card from American Express goes further than most hotel cards, though, because of its generous redemption options.
-Not only can you redeem points for free hotel stays, you can book free airline travel, as well.
+Not only can you redeem points for free hotel stays, you can use points to book airline travel, as well.

-What’s more, this card boasts one of the most generous rewards rates of any travel card we’ve reviewed.
-Further sweetening this card’s appeal is a sign-up bonus of 25,000 Starpoints, worth about $500, if you spend $3,000 within the first three months of opening the account.
+What’s more, this card boasts one of the most generous rewards rates of any travel card.
+After the refresh, the card’s welcome bonus was significantly beefed up.
+You can now earn 75,000 bonus points if you spend $3,000 within the first 3 months of opening your card.

 Who should get this card

 Frequent travelers who like to stay with Marriott or Starwood chain hotels stand to benefit the most from owning this card.
 Especially business travelers who like to use a personal card for business expenses.

 The card is also good for those who want hotel perks like free WiFi, and if you have Gold and Platinum status, free upgrades, late check-in, and increased points earnings for your stays.